 A guidance booklet for Isle of Man Employers on the Law on Preventing Illegal Working, which has been produced by the Dept for Economic Development and the Immigration Office, which contains information and best practice advice for employers on how to implement the legislation.
 The booklet is intended to be a particularly useful reference tool for human resources staff and employment agencies, who are likely to be involved in recruiting new staff.
 For further information or guidance on immigration matters, you can phone the Immigration Office on 685203 or email Immigration@cso.gov.im.

-The Dept of Economic Development recently consulted on proposals for an Employment Equality Bill which would make it unlawful to discriminate on certain grounds in employment.
+The Cabinet Office recently consulted on proposals for an Equality Bill which would make it unlawful to discriminate on certain grounds in employment.
 The grounds proposed were:-

-From 20th July 2009 the maximum amount of a week’s pay will increase from £420 to £480 per week and the Compensatory Award in unfair dismissal cases and other related awards (e.g. sex discrimination award) will increase from £30,000 to £50,000 from the same date.
+The maximum amount of a week’s pay is £480 per week and the Compensatory Award in unfair dismissal cases and other related awards (e.g. sex discrimination award) is £50,000.
 In most cases, this change will depend on the relevant date.
-For example in calculating a redundancy payment where the "relevant date" is before 20th July 2009, the £420 will apply and where the relevant date is after 20th July 2009, the £480 will apply when calculating a weeks pay.
-The relevant date is the date that the notice period actually ended on.
 If you need more information about how this will be applied, please contact us directly or you can refer to our Guide to Handling Redundancies

 More issues are occurring in the work place because of social media and our advise is to have a policy to deal with the positive and negative implications.
 Please see below our thoughts on having a social media policy.